Fadi960/Diamond-Chauffeur-Limousine/README.md

 [![Figma](https://img.shields.io/badge/Figma-F24E1E?style=flat-square&logo=figma&logoColor=white)](https://www.figma.com/)

 ## Motivation
-To master the use of the PERN stack.
+- To master the use of the PERN stack.
-Learn how to work and collaborate within a team on GitHub.
-To learn how to develop software by following a specified set of requirements.
+- To learn how to develop software by following a specified set of requirements.
-To develop a full website.
+- To develop a full website.

 ## Code Style
 I am developing this project using the Model-View-Controller (MVC) architectural pattern.
 This involves dividing the code into three main components: